"It helps to know that this path will get me where I want to be, in a competent and focused way."

 You want to become a midwife: but what type of midwife do you want to be?

-The word “midwife” derives from Old English mid, meaning “with,” and wif, “woman,” and originally translates to “with-woman.”
-Midwives are skilled professionals who provide primary maternity care for mothers/gestational parents and newborns during the childbearing year including pregnancy, birthing, and postpartum care.
+The word “midwife” derives from Old English mid, meaning “with,” and wif, meaning “woman,” and so translates to “with woman.”
+Midwives are skilled professionals who provide primary care for mothers/gestational parents and newborns during pregnancy, birth, and postpartum periods.
+They may also provide gynecological wellness care.

 In the United States there are multiple pathways to midwifery training and education.
 Most pathways lead to midwifery certification and qualify candidates for licensing in their state.
 Candidates can choose their route of entry into the midwifery profession using nurse-midwifery or direct-entry midwifery educational programs.